he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Isolation.md

 ---
 You summon a tangible manifestation of loneliness to cloak the target from view as surely as if it were wreathed in darkness.
 The target attempts a Will saving throw.
 **Critical Success** The target is unaffected.
-**Success** The target becomes [[Invisible]], but only to its allies.
+**Success** The target becomes [[DATABASE/condition/Invisible|invisible]], but only to its allies.
 Any creature not allied with the target can see it normally.
-Effects such as [[See Invisibility]] enable an ally to see the target.
+Effects such as [[DATABASE/spell/See Invisibility|see invisibility]] enable an ally to see the target.
 The target's allies still know the target is present and can still see all the effects of the target's actions.
 **Failure** As success, except the target also becomes inaudible to its allies and imperceptible to them through any other senses.